graphery/graphery/svg/README.md

 ### Framework support

-This library can be used from vanilla Javascript and frameworks as React, Vue, Svelte, Stencil, or Angular. gySVG is agnostic to the frameworks, it always works on the SVG element.
+This library can be used from vanilla Javascript and frameworks like React, Vue, Svelte, Stencil, or Angular. gySVG is agnostic to the frameworks; it always works on the SVG element.
 If your framework covers SVG elements, you should keep in mind that gySVG only works with native elements.

 ### Server-side rendering

 gySVG is ready to work both on the client and the server.
 This library is tested with [Node](https://nodejs.org/) and [JSDom](https://github.com/jsdom/jsdom) for server-side rendering (SSR).
-You can put the SVG generated into the DOM or obtain directly the SVG code with `svg.source()`.
+You can put the SVG generated into the DOM or obtain the SVG code directly with `svg.source()`.

 ### Extensible

-Although the functionality of gySVG is very extensive, there are always some features that are not available from the beginning.
+Although the functionality of gySVG is extensive, there are always some features that are not available from the beginning.
 This library can be extended with new functionality by [plugins](https://www.graphery.org/svg/16-Plugins.html).
 In that guide, you will see some examples and learn how to create your extension step by step.